donnutdev/StudyBuddy/README.md

 - **Topical Questions** – Generate PDF documents of hundreds of questions correlating to specific topics the user can choose.
 You can generate pdfs based on the years of question papers, their subject, their component and topics.

-- **Support for CIE A Levels** – StudyBuddy supports CAIE A Level resources for a specific number of subjects.
+- **Support for CIE A Levels** – StudyHaven supports CAIE A Level resources for a specific number of subjects.

 ### Upcoming Features (In Development)
+- **Flash Cards** - Flashcards generator, users will be able to create flashcards that will have a word/keyword and a definition on the back.
+They can also export their flashcards as a pdf where they can print it double sided.

 - **Sub-Topic Support** - Addition of choice of sub topics for the question creator to allow more flexibility and more accuracy in questions and answers.